-Kim Kardashian’s Jewels May Have Been Sold On Belgium’s Black Market, Source Reports
+Kim Kardashian’s Jewels May Have Been Sold In Belgium’s Black Market, Source Reports

 According to TMZ, Kardashian’s jewelry was probably sold in a shady shop outside Antwerp.

-“Sources with knowledge of Belgium’s “black market” for diamonds tell us several men arrested for the Paris robbery have ties to the market.
+“Sources with knowledge of Belgium’s ‘black market’ for diamonds tell us several men arrested for the Paris robbery have ties to the market.
 There’s a diamond district in Antwerp and shady jewelry shops do business just outside the perimeter… that’s likely where Kim’s jewelry ended up.”

 According to the unnamed source for TMZ, federal authorities in Belgium have begun investigating the possibility, but reports indicate the likelihood of finding Kim’s jewelry is extremely low.
 TMZ notes that a lot of time has passed since the robbery — more than three months — and adds that “stuff on the illegal market just moves around too quickly.”

 In October, Kim Kardashian was robbed of $10 million worth of jewelry, including a $4.5 million diamond ring given to her by her husband, Kanye West.
-According to reports, the 36-year-old KUWTK star was sleeping during in her Paris apartment at the No Name Hotel when masked men brokeinto her hotel room, tied her up, and threw her in the bathtub.
+According to reports, the 36-year-old KUWTK star was sleeping during in her Paris apartment at the No Name Hotel when masked men broke into her hotel room, tied her up, and threw her in the bathtub.
 The men proceeded to search her room for valuables before making off with the jewelry.

 Kim Kardashian’s Robbery Suspects Tied To Belgium’s Illegal Diamond Trade https://t.co/waAIU4zA2D